Twana-Tariq/AI-vs-AI/README.md

 # AI-vs-AI
-Building an Intelligent Detecter Against “Made Up” Content With the continuous evolution of Artificial Intelligence, distinguishing between real and AI generated content has been a challenge.
+Building an Intelligent Detecter Against “AI-Generated Content” Content With the continuous evolution of Artificial Intelligence, distinguishing between real and AI generated content has been a challenge.
 This project has a detection system with the capability of distinguishing whether a certain image, audio, video, or a live broadcast has been altered or generated by AI.

 ## Goal